 8. Hawaii’s public records law mandates that public records be made available whenever possible.
 Gov. David Ige suspended the open government laws under an emergency order during the pandemic.
 Do you agree or disagree with his action?
 What would you do to ensure the public has access to open meetings and public records in a timely fashion?

 Gov. Ige needed some emergency powers to act in the COVID-19 crisis and was given such as were needed.
 However, it could be said he went a bit too far.
-For example, there is presently a lawsuit to be heard in court this week that the governor’s health mandates have been unconstitutional and need to be struck down.
-One of the arguments is that emergency proclamations can only be valid for periods of 60 days, and Gov. Ige has far exceeded that.

 I would vote for legislation that would make government actions and access to records more transparent, such as the bills I have introduced in the past calling for more transparency in budgeting and government decision-making, though the Legislature exempted itself from the Sunshine Law.
 Lastly my job as the minority leader is to speak out and point out these issues as the “loyal opposition.”

 9. What should Hawaii be doing to prepare for the effects of climate change, including sea level rise and threats to the reefs?
 How big of a priority is this for you?